Establishing a Search String to Detect Secondary Studies in Software Engineering: Search String and Search Fields Validation

 The search string suggested by us (RQ1) was tested for retrieving secondary studies.
-The definition of a control group was essential for its calibration.
-When relevant publications of the control group were not found, new terms were added to the search string during the calibration activity.
-In order to define the control group, we performed a search on the DL Scopus to find more tertiary studies in SE.
+For validation purposes, we defined a process which includes a definition of a control group.
+The creation of a control group was essential for the evaluation and calibration of the string.
+When relevant publications of the control group were not found, new terms can be added to the search string during the calibration activity.
+In order to define the control group, we performed an automated search on the most renowned SE DLs \cite{Zhang11}: \textit{Scopus}, \textit{Web of Science}, \textit{IEEE Xplore} and the \textit{ACM Digital Library}.
 We used the search string: ((\textit{``tertiary study''} OR \textit{``tertiary review''} OR \textit{``tertiary systematic review''} OR \textit{``systematic review of systematic review''}) AND \textit{``software engineering''}) applied on title, abstract and keywords.
+The search string was based on the reading of the identified tertiary studies by Garousi and M\"antyl\"a \cite{Garousi16}.
+As a result of the automated search, 786 potential tertiary studies were identified.
+After removing duplicated studies, 713 studies were left.

-The search string was based on the reading of tertiary studies listed in Table \ref{tbl:tertiary}.
-We included a tertiary study only if the study be within the SE context and if the list of secondary studies included in the tertiary study is available.
-We excluded a study if it is just published as an abstract, not written in English, an older version of other study already considered, not in the scope of SE and the list of secondary studies included is unavailable.
+The next step was to verify if each study met the following selection criteria: (i)~the study is a tertiary study (it must follow renowned guidelines \cite{Kitchenham15, Petersen15} and consider secondary studies in its analysis); (ii)~the study should be within the SE context; and (iii)~the list of secondary studies included in the tertiary study is available (essential data to execute our validation process).
+We excluded a study if it was just published as an abstract, was not written in English, was an older version of some other study already considered, was not in the scope of SE, or when the list of secondary studies it included was unavailable.
+Our final list of included tertiary studies for the validation process contains 24 tertiary studies published between the years 2012 and 2019.
+Table III -- Supplementary Tables document\footnotemark[\value{footnote}] presents the list of included tertiary studies for the validation process.

+We then constructed a control group of 1537 secondary studies based on the list of included secondary studies of the 24 tertiary studies selected after the application of the selection criteria previously mentioned (see Table 2 -- Supplementary tables document\footnotemark[\value{footnote}]).
+The sum of the included secondary studies (column 5 -- Table III) presented in the Supplementary Tables document\footnotemark[\value{footnote}] represents our control group.